 We climbed the crater-walls, put the horses over impossible places, rolled stones, and shot wild goats.
 I did not get any goats.
 I was too busy rolling stones.
 One spot in particular I remember, where we started a stone the size of a horse.
-It began the descent easy enough, rolling over, wobbling, and threatening to stop; but in a few minutes it was soaring through the air two hundred feet at a jump.
+It began the descent easy enough, rolling over, wobbling, and threatening to stop; but that a crater-wall is two thousand feet high is to say just precisely that it is two thousand feet high; but there is a vast deal more to that crater-wall than a mere statistic.
+The sun is ninety-three millions of miles distant, but to mortal conception the adjoining county is farther away.
+This frailty of the human brain is hard on the sun.
+It is likewise hard on the House of the Sun.
+Haleakala has a message of beauty and wonder for the human soul that in a few minutes it was soaring through the air two hundred feet at a jump.
 It grew rapidly smaller until it struck a slight slope of volcanic sand, over which it darted like a startled jackrabbit, kicking up behind it a tiny trail of yellow dust.
 Stone and dust diminished in size, until some of the party said the stone had stopped.
 That was because they could not see it any longer.
 It had vanished into the distance beyond their ken.
 Others saw it rolling farther on - I know I did; and it is my firm conviction that that stone is still rolling.

 Our last day in the crater, Ukiukiu gave us a taste of his strength.
-He smashed Naulu back all along the line, filled the House of the Sun to overflowing with clouds, and drowned us out.
-Our raingauge was a pint cup under a tiny hole in the tent.
-That last night of storm and rain filled the cup, and there was no way of measuring the water that spilled over into the blankets.
-With the rain-gauge out of business there was no longer any reason for remaining; so we broke camp in the wet-gray of dawn, and plunged eastward across the lava to the Kaupo Gap.
+He smashed Naulu back all along the line, filled the reason for remaining; so we broke camp in the wet-gray of dawn, and plunged eastward across the lava to the Kaupo Gap.
 East Maui is nothing more or less than the vast lava stream that flowed long ago through the Kaupo Gap; and down this stream we picked our way from an altitude of six thousand five hundred feet to the sea.
 This was a day's work in itself for the horses; but never were there such horses.
 Safe in the bad places, never rushing, never losing their heads, as soon as they found a trail wide and smooth enough to run on, they ran.
 There was no stopping them until the trail became bad again, and then they stopped of themselves.
-Continuously, for days, they had performed the hardest kind of work, and fed most of the time on grass foraged by themselves at night while we slept, and yet that day they covered twenty-eight leg-breaking miles and galloped into Hana like a bunch of colts.
+Continuously, for days, they had performed the hardest kind of work, and fed most of the time on grass foraged by themselves at night while we slept, and yet that day they covered twentyeight leg-breaking miles and galloped into Hana like a bunch of colts.
 Also, there were several of them, reared in the dry region on the leeward side of Haleakala, that had never worn shoes in all their lives.
 Day after day, and all day long, unshod, they had travelled over the sharp lava, with the extra weight of a man on their backs, and their hoofs were in better condition than those of the shod horses.